pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

 ## Use AWS IAM roles

-If you are installing TAP on AWS with EKS, you can utilize the IAM Role specified in `aws_iam_role_arn` to configure the Kubernetes Service Account used by the Workload and the Supply chain components.
+If you are installing Tanzu Application Platform on Amazon Elastic Kubernetes Services (EKS), you can use the IAM Role specified in `aws_iam_role_arn` to configure the Kubernetes Service Account used by the Workload and the Supply chain components.

 Sample TAP values configuration: